Gizmo Watch 3 Review: Is Verizon's Kids Smartwatch Worth It in 2026?

 Light use days (school days with quiet mode active, minimal calling, basic use): the watch stretched well beyond 2 days.
 On one occasion, I measured nearly 60 hours of use before the low battery warning appeared.

 Standby: TickTalk claims up to 137 hours of standby time.
-I did not rigorously test this since nobody buys a watch to leave it sitting idle, but the few times my son left the watch untouched for a weekend, it barely lost charge.
+I did not rigorously test this since nobody buys a watch to leave it sitting idle, but the few times the watch was left untouched for a weekend, it barely lost charge.

 Charging time from dead to full was approximately 1.5 to 2 hours via the magnetic USB charging cable.
 The magnetic connection is functional but not particularly strong -- it will hold on a nightstand but a bump will dislodge it.